Asia-Pacific needs 20,000 new aircraft by 2044

 Get the insights delivered to your inbox.

-In Asia-Pacific, the market for aviation services will grow at a 5.2 per cent compound annual growth rate (CAGR) to US$138.7 billion in 2044.
+In Asia-Pacific, the market for aviation services will grow at a 5.2 per cent compound annual growth rate (CAGR) to US$138.7 billion in 2044, expects Airbus.

 Off-wing maintenance – or the removal of engines or major components from aircraft for repair or overhaul – will be the largest contributor, making up US$100 billion.